farhanhunter/NodeJS-Client-Server/README.md

 The Express server will be running on `http://localhost:4000` by default.
 It provides the following endpoints:

-- `GET /items`: Fetch all items
+- `GET /mangas`: Fetch all mangas
-- `GET /items/:id`: Fetch a specific item
+- `GET /mangas/:id`: Fetch a specific manga
-- `POST /items`: Create a new item
+- `POST /mangas`: Create a new manga
-- `PUT /items/:id`: Update an existing item
+- `PUT /mangas/:id`: Update an existing manga
-- `DELETE /items/:id`: Delete an item
+- `DELETE /mangas/:id`: Delete a manga
+- `GET /mangas/search`: Search mangas by title, author, or genre

 ### Node.js Client